tsute/resispart/part2-4.md

 #reads.filtered.finished=Sys.time()

 ```

+<table class="altbg"><tr><td style="font-size:0.8em" width="100%">
 This may take a while depending on your computer's speed.
 If it is taking too long, we can cancel the "filterAndTrim" command by pressing the Escape key and then the Enter to to cancel the filtering process.
 We will used a pre-filtered result in the "filtered_backup" folder.
 Go to Windows explorer and rename this folder to just "filtered" so we can continue to the next step.
+</td></tr></table>

 <a name="A5">
 <h4 style="font-weight:bold;color:#008C23"> Step 5.
 Learn sequence error rates to build error models for denoise purpose</h4>

+The next step is the first phase of the DADA2 amplicon denoising procedure.
+DADA2 is the second version of the DADA (The Divisive Amplicon Denoising Algorithm)([Rosen et al, 2012](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3563472/)).
+DADA was developed to model the 454-sequenced amplicon data, whereas DADA2 was designed specifically for the Illumina sequence reads ([Callahan et al, 2016](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4927377/)).
+In this step we use the quality-filtred reads for building the error models required by the DADA2 denoising algorithm.

 ```R
 dir.create("err_plots", showWarnings = FALSE)